TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Once we became consuela, proceed to list her sudoer privileges and list this:
+Once we became consuela, proceed to list her sudoers privileges and list this:

 <br />